-As an expat, it’s sometimes difficult to express exactly how I feel about living abroad, and that’s why these moving abroad quotes have helped me pass the message.
+However, as an expat, it’s sometimes difficult to express exactly how you feel about living abroad, and that’s why these moving abroad quotes will help you pass the message.

 Quotes about taking the leap to move abroad